horberlan/Selenium-github-webdriver/README.md

-# Follow-users-Github
+# Follow users Github

-A automate tool to follow users on Github
+ A automate tool to follow users on Github :octocat: